kevinmsmith131/in-touch/README.md

 ## How do I get InTouch?
 You can access the application using this url: https://in-touch-heroku.herokuapp.com/

 If you would like to see what the app looks like for a user who is following and is followed by many other users, you can use the login sofie@gmail.com and password 123456.
+If you would like to log in as any of the other users, their logins are *their username in all lowercase*@gmail.com and their passwords are 123456.
+Feel free to use these accounts to try out following, unfollowing, liking, and whatever else you might want to do.

 If you would like to test out the features that make changes to a profile such as changing the username, email, password, or deleting an account, please register your own account to do so.